-Objects of the first class are pinned, i.e. left where they are, while the others - the vast majority, generally - are copied as usual.
+- Objects of the first class are pinned, i.e. left where they are, while the others -

 Mostly-copying GC

 Objects cannot be pinned if the from and to spaces are organized as two separate areas of memory, because from-space must be completely empty after GC.